parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 ### Hardcoded Secrets
 Let's say you are storing the AES keys in the source code or in a config file.
 This is a dangerous pattern.
-AES is secure and not a dangerous function but you have weakned it because everyone with access to the code is now able to break your encryption.
+AES is secure and not a dangerous function but you have weakened it because everyone with access to the code is now able to break your encryption.

 Using a static salt in your password hashing scheme is the same.
 You have